hybridink/hybrid.ink/_posts/2019-12-07-the-role-of-independent-publishers.md

 ---
 type: post
-title: "The role of independent publishers"
+title: "From the editor's desk: the role of independent publishers"
 author: Madison
 excerpt_separator: <!--more-->
 ---